 In 2019 we saw some fantastic campaigns use Twitter as a platform to launch.
-They took many different approaches to what they did on the platform, but one thing united most of them: All used video in some way, and many of them took advantage of a variety of different options brands have available to launch on Twitter.
+They took many different approaches to what they did on the platform.
+One thing united them: all used video in some way, and many took advantage of different options brands have available to launch on Twitter.

 Here are seven examples of how a variety of brands launched on Twitter in 2019, and reasons for brands to use Twitter to start their campaigns.
 Data shows that when brands use Twitter, they see 33% more sustained awareness¹ than when they don’t.

 Why does this happen?
 Essentially, when your brand is on Twitter, people notice, and it sticks.
 When you launch without Twitter, you launch with less — a lot less.

 This is the way that brands can get their ad in front of an engaged and influential audience of millions.
 The best way to use First View is to run it in the first 24 hours of the launch.

 While beer drinkers everywhere know that Carlsberg’s slogan is “Probably the best beer in the world”, it was becoming clear that many of them didn’t buy into the message.

 It was so clear that Carlsberg (@CarlsbergUK) decided to go back to the brewhouse in search of a better beer.
 When the time came to launch its Danish Pilsner beer, @CarlsbergUK needed to reset brand perception with a brave campaign.

 Combine a custom emoji and a powerful hashtag to spark conversation.
 This is an excellent tool to use at launch to boost visibility and ignite and drive the conversation further.
 For maximum impact, boost your custom emoji with a First View and Promoted Trend too.

 A custom emoji is a strong reinforcement for your campaign — in fact, we have data to show there is a 6X higher emotional connection² when you pair emoji with video.